strubelab/alphafold/.github/README.md

 ## Troubleshooting / FAQs

-- What is Ibex?

-  Ibex is a computer cluster that you can access to run "jobs" or execute programs that require large amounts of memory, CPU or GPU power.
-If you want to learn more you can check out the [Ibex training site](https://www.hpc.kaust.edu.sa/ibex/training) or the [user guide](https://www.hpc.kaust.edu.sa/ibex/ibex_guide).

-- What is a terminal?

-  If you're not familiar with the use of a Unix terminal/shell, you would greatly benefit from watching this [introductory workshop](https://www.youtube.com/watch?v=QB4JgAVgJHo) by the KAUST Visualization Core Lab, inspired from this [short course](https://swcarpentry.github.io/shell-novice/) by Software Carpentry.

 - I don't see my job when typing `squeue -u [my_username]` in Ibex, and the output directory is empty/doesn't have all the files with the results.